 Ultimate Moment of Truth (UMOT)

 This is the moment of advocacy.
-Much like a typical sales funnel, we must go from awareness (stimulus) through to the sale, and ideally, to post-sale recommendation.
+During the sales process. user’s must go from awareness (stimulus) onto a research phase, then onto the various interactions at different touch points, right through to the sale, and ideally, to post-sale recommendation.
 This is where you transform a customer into a fan and build true brand loyalty.

 If you have any questions about the customer journey or how it relates to your business or website, please drop me a line at email@example.com or give us a call at 02890683790.